EduardoWeber/eduardoweber.github.io/content/projects/gotwitch.md

 categories: ["GoTwitch"]
 ---

-GoTwitch is a random Twitch streamer picker.
+[GoTwitch](https://gotwitch.efw.rocks/) is a random Twitch streamer picker.
 It's a simple web app that allows you to pick a random streamer using a set of filters.
 It's built with Go and Vue.js.

+Access the app at [https://gotwitch.efw.rocks/](https://gotwitch.efw.rocks/).

 ## Premise